coderSagnikDS/App-Recommendation-Service/README.md

 ```

 Your app will start at http://localhost:5000 and also provide a public ngrok URL.
-Copy the public URL and paste it in Line 100 in my html code
+Copy the public URL and paste it in Line 100 of the html code
 (Update in progress to fix this)

 ---